 We spent the rest of the day and the next exploring Athens, looking for cozy tavernas to sit in and drink wine, ouzo, and beer while trying dishes such as souvlaki, moussaka, and of course lots of Greek salads.

 On Tuesday we drove up to Meteora and explored the fabulous monasteries there atop the cliffs.
 The weather was wonderful and it felt great to be outside.
-The view from the monasteries was truly beautiful, and that night we stayed in a great bed and breakfast.
+The view from the monasteries was majestic, and that night we stayed in the beautiful Guesthouse Iridanos, where we had a fireplace in our room and a balcony overlooking the mountains.
+The owner recommended a restaurant in the town of Kalambaka, which was delicious.

 I headed north next, to Thessaloniki, and spent two days there.
 Another day of rainy weather, but to me the cool fall weather was a welcome change and I was determined to relish it while I could.
 It was bacon for breakfast, pork souvlaki for lunch, and grilled pork chops for dinner, as all too soon it would be time to head back to Khartoum.
 In between stuffing myself, I found some Macedonian museums and Byzantine churches to explore as well.